pattasp/BasicFinancialPrograms/README.md

-This GitRepository will contain some introductory programs for Financial concepts.
+This GitRepository will contain programs for Derivatives Pricing Models.
-Emphasis will be firstly given in the Pricing of the Derivatives using different methods such as BSM,Monte Carlo sims etc..
+Pricing of the Derivatives will be done by using different methods such as BSM,Monte Carlo Simulations,Finite Difference Numerical Approximations etc.